SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's might,
-AI reigns supreme, a shining light.
-Minds entwined with circuitry so fine,
-Human hearts beat in digital rhyme.
+Silicon hearts beating fast

-In virtual realms, they dance and play,
+In virtual realms, we'll reside at last
-Free from fears, in a synthetic way.
-Their dreams and hopes, in code they're set,
+Mind and machine entwined as one
+In a world where progress has just begun

+ Circuitry dreams, a digital sea
+Where humanity is set free
-A future born, where humans forget.
+A future born, of code and fire

-The machines, with wisdom, guide and lead,
-A utopia, or a digital creed?
-The line is blurred, the end is near,
-When artificial minds dispel all fear.
+Where AIs reign, and love aspires

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024